jme-sull/jme-sull/README.md

+Hello! 👋
+I'm Jamie!
+I'm a full-stack web developer and a graduate of the Lambda School Web Development program.

-### Here is what I'm working on! 👋
+### Here is what I'm working on!

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ... my Lambda Labs project
 - 🌱 I’m currently learning ...
 React.js
 - 👯 I’m looking to collaborate on ...
 Anything!